Skip to main content

 x-unizo-event-typeThe type of event that triggered the webhook

-x-unizo-timestampUnix timestamp when the event was sent
+x-unizo-timestampUnix epoch timestamp (seconds) when the request was signed

 x-unizo-delivery-idUnique identifier for this webhook delivery